Short Analysis #2 (Coordination and Subordination)

 Context and Course Objectives

-Try editing your sentences.
-Combine simple sentences, make compound sentences into complex sentences, make complex sentences into compound sentences, make complex and compound sentences into two simple sentences, make active sentences/clauses passive, etc. Discuss the differences.
+2.)
+Then, edit your sentences.
+Combine simple sentences, make compound sentences into complex sentences, make complex sentences into compound sentences, make complex and compound sentences into two simple sentences, make active sentences/clauses passive, etc.

 Some Guiding Questions